 Many Americans never create an estate plan outlining how they'd like their final affairs handled.

-Most aren’t ill-intentioned.
-Death seems a far-off fact or something we don’t want to think about.
-Plus, many people who live paycheck to paycheck may feel they have nothing heritable to pass down.
+Most aren't ill-intentioned.
+Death seems a far-off fact or something we don't want to think about.
+Plus, many people who live paycheck to paycheck may feel they have nothing to pass down.

 An estate plan is still vital.
-It avoids confusion or in-fighting among your next of kin and makes your wishes crystal clear.
+It avoids confusion or infighting among your next of kin and makes your wishes crystal clear.

 Assuming a will covers everything